Sagay, Philippines: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B and C. Make sure to pick the right kind.
-The majority of adapters that you can buy are just plugs and expect your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A, B and C. Make sure to find the right type.
+The majority of adapters available online are just plugs and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one works in most countries.

 • Luggage scale to avoid fees